Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Introduction

 \item \textbf{Real-time LLM alignment.} Large language models (LLMs) are increasingly used in high-stakes domains such as healthcare, finance, and law, where outputs must be reliable and factual.
 However, LLMs can hallucinate—producing plausible but incorrect content \citep{huang2025survey}.
 A remedy is to filter or certify LLM outputs \citep{guiconformal, bai2024optimized}.
 Some alignment approaches based on conformal testing are proposed for this use but are generally designed for offline environments, whereas many applications demand immediate and trustworthy screening.
 In such applications, follow-up feedback is usually available, which, if incorporated, could continuously improve alignment.

 \item \textbf{Time series anomaly detection.} Detecting anomalies in time series is crucial for industrial monitoring, fraud detection, and healthcare analytics.
-To ensure reliability, prior work \citep{gang2021structure, rebjock2021online, kronert2023fdr} addresses online FDR control but typically ignores real-time feedback.
+To ensure reliability, prior work \citep{rebjock2021online, gang2021structure, kronert2023fdr} addresses online FDR control but typically ignores real-time feedback.
 In practice, such feedback is often available: once an anomaly is flagged, a subsequent system failure, user verification of a fraudulent transaction, or expert annotation may confirm or refute the alarm. \end{itemize}

-These observations underscore that real-time feedback is a foundational element of adaptive decision-making, playing a pivotal role across a wide range of online applications.
+These observations underscore that feedback is a foundational element of adaptive decision-making, playing a pivotal role across a wide range of online applications.
 Despite its importance, current online multiple testing procedures seldom incorporate feedback in a systematic way.
-This naturally raises a fundamental and compelling question: \emph{Can real-time feedback be effectively incorporated into online multiple testing procedures in a way that allows us to enhance statistical power while still ensuring valid error rate control?} To this end, we develop a new framework that systematically integrates feedback into the online testing process, achieving significant performance gains without compromising statistical validity.
-Specifically, our proposed strategies utilize feedback through three key mechanisms: (1) within the proposed \textbf{GAIF} framework—a feedback-enhanced extension of generalized alpha-investing (GAI)~\citep{ramdas2017online,javanmard2018online}—we adaptively adjust testing thresholds based on past decisions and revealed outcomes together; (2) by updating an online calibration dataset—used to generate explicit, valid, and independent online \(p\)-values for conformal testing; and (3) by guiding model selection in online conformal testing.
-These enhancements collectively improve power over existing GAI methods to a large degree, while still ensuring valid online FDR control.
+This naturally raises a fundamental and compelling question: \emph{Can available feedback be effectively incorporated into online multiple testing procedures in a way that allows us to enhance statistical power while still ensuring valid error rate control?}

+{To this end, we develop a feedback-enhanced framework that systematically integrates revealed feedback into the generalized alpha-investing (GAI) framework \citep{aharoni2014generalized,javanmard2018online}, achieving significant performance gains without compromising statistical validity. }